auchenberg/express-gettext/README.md

 ```
 {
     directory: -> The directory of PO files
-    useAcceptedLangugeHeader: true
+    useAcceptedLanguageHeader: true
     alias -> The alias of the translate method (default 'gettext')
 }
 ```

 ### Locale detection
-The middelware also has cruide locale detection based upon the acceptedLangaugeHeader, which can be toggled with the ```useAcceptedLanguageHeader``` option.
+The middleware also has crude locale detection based upon the acceptedLanguageHeader, which can be toggled with the ```useAcceptedLanguageHeader``` option.

 ### Example: